Planificator/PlanificatorCMD/README.md

 # PlanificatorCMD
-First, You need to write run this command in Package Manager Console
+First, You need to write run these commands in Package Manager Console

   Update-Database -Context PlanificatorDbContext